 - some degree of cognitive impairment

-As you age, some disabilities from MS may become more pronounced.
-If you have mobility issues, you may be at an increased risk for bone fractures and breaks due to falls.
-Mobility issues can also lead to a lack of physical activity, which can lead to other health problems.
-Fatigue and mobility issues may also have an impact on sexual function.
-Having other conditions such as arthritis and osteoporosis can complicate matters.
+Mobility issues can lead to a lack of physical activity, which can cause other health problems.
+Fatigue and mobility issues may also have an effect on sexual function.

 According to NMSS, there hasn’t been a scientifically sound national study on the prevalence of MS in the United States since 1975.

 In a 2017 study, however, the Society estimated that around 1 million Americans have MS.

 - MS is